JanisGeise/sparseSpatialSampling/README.md

 ## TODO & current issues
 ### TODO
 - write unit tests for relevant methods and functions
-- if possible: try to use pyVista for 2D STL file handling as well
 - complete documentation of repository

 ### Current issues
 - delta level constraint is not always fulfilled (if active)
+- there seems to be an issue with the assignment of nb when refining the geometry and active delta level constraint

 ## Potential features / Ideas
 - testing different metrics and combinations thereof -> we need a second metric for e.g. shear stress to account for boundary layers etc.
+- try to use pyVista for 2D STL file handling as well, so we only have one library for STL file handling

 ## Notes
 `s_cube.py, line (in __init__ - method, line 119 & 120)`: